cvs-health/ios-swiftui-accessibility-techniques/iOSswiftUIa11yTechniques/Documentation/TextFields.md

 * Use `.textContentType` to enable form AutoFill for each `TextField`.

 VoiceOver Bugs:
-- VoiceOver operation is blocked when using `LabeledContent` with a `TextField` because VoiceOver users cannot double tap to activate the TextField and enter a value.
+- VoiceOver operation is blocked when using `LabeledContent` with a `TextField` and `.labeledContentStyle(.vertical)` because VoiceOver users cannot double tap to activate the TextField and enter a value.
 Bug reports should be filed with Apple.

 ## Applicable WCAG Success Criteria
 - [1.3.1: Info and Relationships](https://www.w3.org/WAI/WCAG22/Understanding/info-and-relationships)